andycroll/andycroll.com/_posts/2020/2020-02-02-calculate-a-mean-average-from-a-ruby-array.md

 Rails’ Active Record does include an [`#average` method](https://api.rubyonrails.org/classes/ActiveRecord/Calculations.html#method-i-average).
 It’s used to perform calculations on numerical columns in the database directly in SQL.

 If that is your specific use case, you should definitely use that method.
-Creating Active Record models and then iterating over them in ruby will nearly always be slower.
+Instantiating Active Record models and subsequently iterating over the Array in Ruby will nearly always be slower.